Neuron-Chan/SOFE_Winter_2024-Notes/Operating Systems/Lec_OS_1-4.md

 **Users**
 - People, machines, other computers

-# What do Operating Systems Do?
+# What do Operating Systems do?

 ***Exploring the OSes from two viewpoints***: